Westbrook/axe-core-element-internals/README.md

 - visual parity between native and `.attachInternals()` based implementations

 ## To Do:
-- [ ] add templating to make adding support for a new pattern easier (see: https://plopjs.com/ or similar)
 - [ ] add documentation around scope (see: https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles for `role` coverage, but where to include that, and more, in the repo? see also: https://github.com/dequelabs/axe-core/issues/4259#issuecomment-2223530771)
 - [ ] clarify testing scope for manual checking
 - [ ] add any additional "goals" or "non-goals"